 One of the most confusing areas of federal grant compliance for clients and auditors alike is subrecipient monitoring.
 With the recent federal funding received due to the COVID-19 pandemic, more entities than ever before are being asked to consider whether payments are being made to a subrecipient or contractor.
 The idea of performing risk assessment, communicating numerous required subaward provisions, performing ongoing monitoring, reviewing single audits and issuing management decisions may be daunting to many organizations.
 In fact, some of this may be completely new to organizations who, prior to receiving COVID-19 related federal funds, never had subrecipients.

 Contractors also have required provisions to be adhered to in accordance with Uniform Guidance.
 Therefore, making the correct determination as to whether an entity receiving federal funds is a contractor or a subrecipient is extremely important from the beginning.
 The status of a recipient (contractor or subrecipient) should be clear in the agreement (grant, contract, cooperative, etc.).
 The responsibility of making the status determination falls on the shoulders of the pass-through entity.
 The information that follows will shed some light on the issue for pass-through entities struggling with contractor versus subrecipient determinations.

 Definitions: Do These Help?

 Uniform Guidance provides the following definitions for contractor and subrecipient:

 These definitions do not provide a lot of guidance and many entities try to key in on the name of the agreement between the two entities.
-For example, if the agreement is a contract, than they are a contractor.
-If the agreement is a subaward, than they are a subrecipient.
+For example, if the agreement is a contract, then they are a contractor.
+If the agreement is a subaward, then they are a subrecipient.
 While this may be a great internal policy and ease confusion, I caution entities to ensure the underlying characteristics of the relationship support that determination.
 Uniform Guidance clearly states that a subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
 This means that if an entity executed a contract, but the relationship supports a subrecipient relationship, the pass-through entity will be held to the requirements under subrecipient monitoring.